What is the best way to learn NLP…

 You could read dozens of books and still not be able to skilfully use NLP.
 (I know.
 I tried it for a few years once I first came across NLP in 1979).

 Let’s say you wish to become a skilful horse rider.

 You can read books on horse riding – without even meeting a horse.

-Stick with this reading for a few weeks and you’ll become very knowledgeable…. about horse riding.
+Stick with this reading for a month or two and you’ll become very knowledgeable…. about horse riding.
 You’d probably acquire more information about horse-riding than many people who have been riding all their lives!

 But an hour on a horse and with a skilled riding coach would provide you with more skill in riding that all of your reading or online study.

 Learn NLP ‘live’ and interactively

 NLP is a set of insights and skills with which you can actively use your mind and your emotions and your body to run your own life more successfully – and to communicate with other people with extraordinary effectiveness.

 Learning NLP needs to a very active personal and professional development experience in which what you learn is

 - Explored and practised by you and with others in hands-on practical sessions